socute727/pyfetch/README.md

 sudo ~/pyfetch/installpyfetch

-(you also need to install python and python-pip)
+(you also need to install python3 and python3-pip)

 ![image](https://github.com/socute727/pyfetch/assets/152518983/a70c382f-e860-4221-a309-7ae9b415bcbc)